 A test audit is an examination of the USR data submitted by the employer’s insurance company after a premium audit has been conducted.
 Test audits validate that the insurer assigned the proper amounts of payroll to the correct classifications, ensure the proper experience modification is used on the policy and verify that the correct classifications have been assigned to claims of any size.
 Policies may be selected for test audit once the USR data has been submitted.

 A WCIRB field representative conducts a test audit at the employer’s place of business or at the location where the employer’s records are maintained by reviewing all relevant payroll records and reports, including but not limited to payroll registers, payroll journals, individual earning reports, time cards, job records and state and federal quarterly payroll reports, e.g., DE9s or 941s.
+In some cases, the inspection information may be obtained remotely through a telephone interview or virtually using an online viewing app.
 The WCIRB representative also inspects the business operations to validate the classification assignments that were made by the insurance auditor.
 The results of the test audit are provided to the insurer.

 Approximately 3,000 test audits are performed annually.
 Policies are selected for test audit at random, and selection for a test audit is not a reflection of the employer's business or that of the insurer.